parthebhan/LLM-Multiclass-text-classification-fine-tuning-distilbert/readme.md

-# Multiclass Text Classification with DistilBERT using Streamlit
+# Multiclass Text Classification Fine Tuning with DistilBERT using Streamlit

 ## Purpose:
 The Python script uses Streamlit along with a pre-trained DistilBERT model to classify text input into five categories: business, entertainment, politics, sport, and tech.